 Roxanne’s leg still needs attention, but my oldest sister Michelle has been excellent with that kind of stuff since all the trouble here started.
 What can I say?
 She was a resident at the Groote Schuur hospital in Cape Town for a year before the city became unsafe and she left to come back home.
 It just happened to be timely timing.
 I insist on lifting Roxanne back to the basement because you know what?
 I’m feeling like a hero today.
 Uncle Otto did say it was about time for me to step up, and I ended up being part of a successful rescue mission.
 How about that for stepping up.

 Another thing I get excited about is Carrie Lynne’s mom’s Wi-Fi connection.
-Sure, it’s not as fun because no one has been making movies, shows or music to download, no one is on social media uploading funny videos, there are no sports going on, and the ‘cons of having internet in post war times’ list actually continues, but still, I’m anxious to see what’s out there.
+Sure, it’s not as fun because no one has been making movies, shows or music to download, no one is on social media uploading funny videos or memes and GIFs, there are no sports going on, and the ‘cons of having internet in post war times’ list actually continues, but still, I’m anxious to see what’s out there.
 While Roxanne is getting her leg treated, Carrie Lynne’s mom explains to us what’s been going on in her world since the Scroungers first attacked last month.

-Okay so Carrie Lynne’s mom is actually like a biomedical scientist, and with her colleagues, she has been looking for a way to reverse the effects of the radiation poisoning in the animals.
+Okay, so Carrie Lynne’s mom is actually like a biomedical scientist, and with her colleagues, she has been looking for a way to reverse the effects of the radiation poisoning in the animals.
 She had a secure facility at her place, and that’s where she and Carrie Lynne have been for the last month.
 Up until that Scrounger found them and pounded their haven like a tin can until it opened.
 She shows us her notebook once she is connected, and we are able to get a glimpse into what’s been happening in the rest of the world in bits and pieces.
 All I can say is, they have to speed up their research, because if we can stop the animals from getting worse, then maybe there is hope for Africa.
 As for the rest of the world, I’m not so sure.
 I see pictures of New York, Hong Kong, Cairo, Paris, London, even Sydney, Rio and Buenos Aires.
 The pattern is the same everywhere you go.
 The cities that were once images of prosperity and progress now lie in gray, dusty ruins.
 There is nothing left.

 “I’m…..I’m lost for words,” Michelle says after the videos are done playing.
 No one else comments any further.
 We had been planning our next move just this morning, and gosh it feels like such a long time ago now.
 We were brainstorming on where to go, but there is nowhere to go.
-Now we know better.
+We know better now.